menloresearch/isaac_asimov/README.md

 Useful flags: `--max_iterations <n>`, `--seed <n>`, `--video` (record rollout clips during training).

+Note: We use 4096 environments to train our baseline locomotion policy using A6000 or pro 6000.
+You may need to reduce the number of environments if you are training on a gpu with less memory.

 **Multi-GPU / distributed** training via `--distributed` (two GPUs, 4096 environments per GPU):